Yandex Cloud

 • Use the Limit access by IP address field to restrict access to content by IP address:

 • Only trusted IP addresses: Access to files will be allowed only from a specific IP address of the content recipient.
-The IP address is specified as a parameter outside a CDN resource when generating an MD5 hash for a pre-signed URL.
+The IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a pre-signed URL.

 • No restrictions: Access to files will be allowed from any IP address.